department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/Analysis-and-reporting/Appointments-and-AVS-findings.md

 - _"It should give me an option or calendar to schedule appointments.
 It would have to be with a specific doctor or department as options."_

 ### - Did participants use the filter in past appointments?
-Not enough participants accessed AVS through Appts, so we really weren't able to explore this.
-No conclusions.
+Not enough participants accessed AVS through Appts, so we didn't have any conclusions to this question.